hashicorp/terraform-aws-terraform-enterprise/tests/standalone-vault/README.md

 ## How this test is used

+This test is used in two different CI pipelines.

-This test is leveraged by the integration tests in the [`ptfe-replicated`](https://github.com/hashicorp/ptfe-replicated/blob/master/.circleci/config.yml) repository.
+1. This test is leveraged by the integration tests in the [`ptfe-replicated`](https://github.com/hashicorp/ptfe-replicated/blob/master/.circleci/config.yml) repository.

 Because the Vault provider is dependent upon output from the HCP resources, we must